Jcav01/paintbot-docker/README.md

 - `docker compose logs -f discord` for local debugging before shipping changes.
 - For Twitch ingress quirks and SSL guidance, read `docs/twitch-eventsub-production.md`.

+## License

+Paintbot is released under the [GNU Affero General Public License v3.0](LICENSE).
+If you publish modifications or derivative services that interact with users over a network, you must make your modified source available to those users in compliance with section 13 of the AGPL.

 ## Contributing & Support

 - Branch from `develop`, push updates, and open a PR; merges into `develop` deploy automatically to the development namespace.